 10 Top-Rated Tourist Attractions in Galway

 The medieval city of Galway (Gaillimh), on Ireland's western seaboard, has long been seen as a place to go for a great time.
 Small, intimate, chock-full of character and live music venues, it lends itself perfectly to that most Irish of pursuits, the legendary craic, or simply having fun with friends.
-The city is picturesquely situated at the northeast end of Galway Bay, at the point where the short tidal River Corrib pours into the Atlantic.
+The city lies at the northeast end of pretty Galway Bay, where the short tidal River Corrib flows into the Atlantic.
 After the building of a castle in 1124 and following its capture by Richard de Burgo in 1232, Galway rapidly developed into a flourishing Anglo-Norman settlement.
-The Fourteen tribes of Galway - aristocratic merchant families - made the town a kind of city-state and held on to the English connection in spite of attacks by the Irish (the latter being barred from entering the town).
+The Fourteen tribes of Galway - aristocratic merchant families - created a kind of city-state and entrenched the English connection in spite of attacks by the Irish who were banned from entering the town.
 Galway was destroyed by a great fire in 1473, but was soon rebuilt.
-Trade with Western Europe, particularly Spain, brought wealth and prosperity.
-The Spanish influence is clear to this day.
+Trade with Western Europe, particularly Spain, brought wealth and prosperity, and the Spanish influence is clear to this day.

 1 Eyre Square